azencot-group/FOMA/README.md

 First, download the datasets from [C-Mixup](https://github.com/yaodongyu/CMixup) following the instructions in their README file.
 Our setup aligns closely with their approach to ensure a fair comparison.
 After downloading, place the data folders into `src/data/` and execute the following commands:

+`python main.py --dataset Airfoil`

+`python main.py --dataset NO2`

+`python main.py --dataset TimeSeries-exchange_rate`

+`python main.py --dataset TimeSeries-electricity`

+`python main.py --dataset RCF_MNIST`

+`python main.py --dataset CommunitiesAndCrime`

+`python main.py --dataset SkillCraft --method`

+`python main.py --dataset Dti_dg --method`

+## PovertyMap
+For the "PovertyMap" dataset, we utilized the code from the CMixup repository and adapted it to integrate FOMA into the training process.
+Begin by navigating to the relevant folder using cd PovertyMap.
+The dataset will be automatically downloaded when the code is executed.
+Use the following command to run the code:

+`python main.py`

+## EchoNet
+For the "Echo" dataset, we utilized the code from the CMixup repository and adapted it to integrate FOMA into the training process.
+Begin by navigating to the relevant folder using cd EchoNet.
+You need to follow the download instructions from the CMixup repository.
+The data set should be placed into `../../EchoNet-Dynamic/` directory.

+For the preparation you need to install the echonet environment and complete segmentation tasks by running the commands:

+`pip install --upgrade --user .`

+`python echonet/__main__.py segmentation --save_video`

+The command to run FOMA on EchoNet is:

+`echonet video  --num_workers 0 --run_test True`

 ## Citation